Plain concrete, commonly known as mass concrete, is a mixture of binding material, fine aggregate, coarse aggregate, and water.

 - For making building blocks.

-However major use of concrete is a major ingredient of reinforced and prestressed concrete.
-Many structural elements like footings, columns, beams, chejjas, lintels, and roofs are made with R.C.C.
-Cement concrete is used for making storage structures like water tanks, bins, silos, bunkers, etc. Bridges, dams, and retaining walls are R.C.C. structures in which concrete is the major ingredient.
+However, concrete is primarily used as a major ingredient in reinforced and prestressed concrete.
+Many structural elements, such as footings, columns, beams, chejjas, lintels, and roofs, are made of R.C.C.
+Cement concrete is used to make storage structures such as water tanks, bins, silos, and bunkers.
+Bridges, dams, and retaining walls are R.C.C. structures in which concrete is the major ingredient.

 1. What is Concrete?